devoworm/GSOC-2018/README.md

    - This folder houses some rough ideas and a points that might be expanded onto later on in case a paper results from the efforts of this project.
    - Later on, these ideas might be researched in more depth or tested and in case it makes sense to go ahead with a paper, then these points will be useful
    - For more details, enter this [folder](https://github.com/arnab1896/GSOC-2018/tree/master/paper_planning).

+6. Common path & trajectory analysis

+   - This folder houses a simple code that takes input in the form of 2 or more specific cells.
+   - The output of this cell is in the form of a last common ancestor that these cells had.
+   - For more details, enter this [folder](https://github.com/arnab1896/GSOC-2018/tree/master/python_common_path).

 **Initialized State of nodes at randomized positions**